Posts Tagged ‘Brian Foley’

 Businello in the GTA, Sandown 6 Hour 1965 (cooper997collection)

 ‘It was a pleasant car to drive, KB recalled recently.
 We ran the car at Bathurst, had a win there against Bob Janes’ Mustang on that power circuit.
-I preferred the LHD car (to the RHD car) as it had the right-hand change which was what i was most familiar with given the sports-car and single-seaters i was racing.
+I preferred the LHD car (to the RHD car) as it had the right-hand change which was what I was most familiar with given the sports-car and single-seaters I was racing.
+There was not much difference in the performance of the two cars, although the LHD was a semi-works spec car.
+We could knock off the big cars at Warwick Farm but it was much harder at Sandown and the like’.

 longford 2

-Used mainly in State level events the car also contested the Australian Touring Car Championship in 1966, in those days a one race championship.
-In 1966 the event was held at the Easter Bathurst meeting Bartlett doing well to finish third to the big V8’s of Pete Geoghegan and Norm Beechey in Ford Mustang and Chevy Nova respectively.
+Used mainly in State level events the car also contested the one-race Australian Touring Car Championship in 1966.
+Held at the Easter Bathurst meeting, Bartlett did well to finish third to the big V8s of Pete Geoghegan and Norm Beechey aboard Ford Mustang and Chevy Nova respectively.
+Run over 20 laps – 75 miles – of Mount Panorama, what the GTA lacked in top speed up and down the mountain was largely made up across the top and under brakes.

-KB was victorious at Warwick Farm in May and that month also won the Queensland Production Touring Car Cahmpionship at Surfers Paradise.
-He also took a race win at Lowood, Queensland in June before the car was sold to Frank Cecchele, a Perth Alfa dealer and raced for him by Gordon Stephenson.
+KB was victorious at Warwick Farm in May and that month also won the Queensland Production Touring Car Championship at Surfers Paradise.
+He took a race win at Lowood, Queensland in June before the car was sold to Frank Cecchele, a Perth Alfa dealer and raced for him by Gordon Stephenson.
 It was rolled at Caversham in 1967.

 caversham 2

-The car was all but destroyed at Mt Brown Hillclimb and from the remains Ricciardello built a V8 engined Sports sedan, initially Ford 302 and later Chev 350 powered, Cooper buying the ‘RHD Mildren Alfa’, which he later owned in partnership with Ricciardello.
+The car was all but destroyed at Mt Brown Hillclimb, from the remains, Ricciardello built a V8 engined sports sedan, initially Ford 302, and later Chev 350 powered.
+Cooper bought the ‘RHD’ Mildren Alfa, which he later owned in partnership with Ricciardello.
+Current ownership is unknown.

 hillclimb